joereynolds/the-check-republic/README.md

 ## TODO

 - Configurable notification program (currently only planned to be notify-send but should be flexible enough to swap out for others)
+- check config shouldn't be mandatory (though strongly preferred) and should fall back to sensible defaults if non supplied

 ## Development